ManoloEsS/ManoloEsS/README.md

 I build backend systems primarily in `Go` (Golang), with additional backend experience in `Python` and Node.js (`JavaScript/TypeScript`).

-My focus is designing clean, reliable REST APIs with proper HTTP semantics, clear domain boundaries, and well-structured database models.
+My focus is designing clean, reliable REST APIs, clear domain boundaries, and well-structured database models.
 I approach backend development as systems design — emphasizing correctness, maintainability, and scalability.

 Currently pursuing a Master’s in Software Engineering at Western Governors University, focusing on Domain-Driven Design and architecture.